manekinekko/hue-action/README.md

 # Hue Action

-Trigger your Philips Hue lights from your Github builds workflows, based on the build status.
+Trigger your Philips Hue lights from your Github workflows.

 ## Inputs